 Fresh, ripe tomato is gazpacho’s key ingredient number 1.

-So, what if you are craving for this refreshing soup but don’t have good ones at hand?
+So, what if you don’t have good ones at hand?

 Refreshing, with a perfect combination of savory taste and tanginess, packed with veggie goodness…